jainnick/fb-Posting-API/README.md

 #### `POST /post-to-facebook`

-Uploads a photo and message to a Facebook Page.
+Uploads a PHOTO, VIDEO, GIF and message to a Facebook Page.

 - Request:
   - Method: POST